nickttng/nickttng/README.md

 In another dimension where software isn’t eating the world — career-wise, I would somehow find a way to have a dim sum teahouse / tempura bar in the spirit of [Midnight Diner: Tokyo Stories](https://www.youtube.com/watch?v=OCGDVHjPX0c).

-## Disability
+## Disabilities

 I am deaf/hard-of-hearing (DHH).
 Culturally, I identify as Deaf and my primary language is American Sign Language (ASL).
 Regarding English spoken language, I had speech therapy for 15 years and am still struggling to pronounce words from time to time, like “supercalifragilisticexpialidocious.”
+Also, amblyopia that decreases vision in one of my eyes.

 ## Time zone and scheduling